netarchivesuite/netsearch/netarchive-warcindexvalidationtool/README.md

 The jar fil can be found in the /target folder.
 Notice snapshot-version can be incuded in the name.
 It validates the Arc/Warc file using the archive.org Arc/Warc reader and counts the expected number of records to be sent to the Solrserver for indexing.
-(Http status codes 200-299).
 If a solrserver url is given as a second argument, it checks and list missing records in the Solr Index.
+This also require a list of http status prefix codes.

 Example usage: